AndrewYang2024/AndrewYang2024.github.io/_drafts/2022-07-01-Real-Analysis-Midterm.md

 **Let’s start at the beginning of it all.
 Most observers during the 2020 election expected it to be heated but ultimately result in a peaceful transition of power.
 You were one of the few voices predicting the outbreak of political violence months before the initial attack on January 6th.
 How did you arrive at that analysis?**

-First off, you should be deeply skeptical any time someone declares the exercise of political violence to be obsolete.
-History is filled with examples otherwise.
-Second, simple monitoring of open-source intelligence (OSINT) picked up signs of mobilization as as early as September, when the hashtag #StopTheSteal began to trend.
-Early on, there was a question as to whether the campaign to contest the upcoming election results was a negotiating tactic to secure concessions against long-standing grievances of

- to strengthen the Republicans’ hand in .
-We suspected that the Republicans would focus their efforts on contesting the electoral results in Republican-leaning eras.

-pretext

-rapid regime change. wishful thinking and severely underestimated the regime’s will to defend is own democracy.

 special military operation